 Vintage highway sign photos

-In 2009 my father and my uncle dug these out of a box of old family photos and gave them to me, knowing I'd appreciate them.
+In 2009 my father and my uncle found these photos -- taken by my paternal grandfather during the 1950s -- and gave them to me, knowing I would appreciate them.
 That was about 20 years after I had begun taking road sign photos of my own, and until then I had the mistaken notion that I was the first in my family to have this strange hobby.
 Is it possible that this sort of thing can be passed down through bloodlines?

-Identifying the location of this photo was pretty complicated, and it didn't help that it's not a very clear shot - it may have been taken through the glass of a car window.
-I'll start by getting to the bottom line: I believe this was taken near Chamberlain, at the Missouri River crossing (these two routes were co-signed in that area from 1939-1976, as illustrated on the map on this page).
-If you dispute this, then you can read on to find out how I arrived at this conclusion, and then contact me if you have reason to believe I'm mistaken on any of these points:
+Identifying the location of that last South Dakota photo was pretty complicated, and the fact that it was not a very clear shot did not help.
+I will start by getting to the bottom line: I believe this was taken near Chamberlain, at the Missouri River crossing (these two routes were overlapped in that area from 1939-1976, as illustrated on the 1939 USGS topo).
+If you dispute this, then you can read on to find out how I arrived at this conclusion, and then contact me if you have reason to believe I am mistaken on any of these points: